apache/paimon/docs/content/how-to/creating-catalogs.md

 {{< /tab >}}

 {{< tab "Spark3" >}}

-To enable Paimon Hive catalog support in Spark3, append the path of Paimon Hive catalog jar file to `--jars` argument when starting spark.

 The following shell command registers a Table tore Hive catalog named `paimon`.
 Metadata and table files are stored under `hdfs://path/to/warehouse`.
 In addition, metadata is also stored in Hive metastore.